anthonylauzon/ableton_resurrector/README.md

 2. On the command line, run `ableton_resurrector -f [YOUR_PROJECT_FILE]`

+If you want to make symlinks instead of file copies, pass the `-s TRUE` flag.
 You can also pass the resurrector a file containing a list of .als file locations by using the `-l` flag instead of `-f`.
 This is useful for bulk resurrections.

 ## Dependencies